Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 author_profile: true
 ---

-Focusing on public opinion, my research aims to facilitate the pursuit of a more liberal and democratic society, such that individuals—despite their social, economic, and political differences—can peacefully coexist.
-Thus, my research agenda centers around the following questions:
+Focusing on public opinion, my research aims to help pursue a more liberal and democratic society, such that individuals—despite their social, economic, and political differences—can peacefully coexist.
+Thus, my research agenda centers around the following questions that lie at the heart of liberal democracy:

 - Under what conditions does the public resist autocracy and defend democracy?
 - Under what conditions does the public abandon outgroup prejudice and endorse social policy?